gunaa12/Bank-Lending-Prediction/README.md

 categorical or numerical) of that column.
 4) Next, new columns that provided more prediction power through having a high correlation with loan paid were added.
 For example, income to loan amount ratio was added.
-5) As an extension of the previous step, I removedficoscorerangehighandficoscorerangelow as they were very highly correlated.
+5) As an extension of the previous step, I removed ficoscorerangehigh and ficoscorerangelow as they were very highly correlated.
 I still kept the information provided by this column by adding a new column with the average of high and low.
 Furthermore, I added another column that contained the range between the high and low.
 6) Next, I converted the loanduration and employmentlength columns from strings to corresponding integers.
 7) I then encoded ordinal columns.
 To find what each value should be encoded with, I performed t-tests.
 8) For columns with lots of unique values, I simplified them by keeping only the 5 most common set all other values to other.
 9) To encode the states column, one-hot encoding was not a viable option as there are a lot of unique values.
 To get around this, I gave them a number between 1 and 50 based on the average.
 This may cause what is referred to as a data leakage problem, but I was not sure how else to encode this column.
 10) The zip code columns also required special encoding as it had lots of unique values.
 To encode here, I grouped zip codes based on the loan paid average.
 There were 5 categories: bad, mid bad, mid, mid good, and good.
 11) To complete encoding, I performed one hot encoding on any remaining categorical columns.
-12) An interesting thing I noticed when exploring the data was with the monthssincelastdelinq col- umn.
+12) An interesting thing I noticed when exploring the data was with the monthssincelastdelinq column.
 When someone did not have any delinquency, it seemed that they had a value of 0.
 Since this was ordinally wrong, I changed all 0s to be the new maximum value, which was much greater than the original max.
 13) Finally, I normalized all the columns that I through were appropriate.

 Note: When doing the pre-proccessing for the validation dataset, I made sure to not remove any columns with missing values.
-Furthermore, I filled in the missing values based on the mode and me- dian of the training dataset.
-Furthermore, I normalized based on the mean and standard deviation of
+Furthermore, I filled in the missing values based on the mode and median of the training dataset.
+Furthermore, I normalized based on the mean and standard deviation of the training dataset as well to maintain consistency.

-### 1

-the training dataset as well to maintain consistency.

 ## 3 Knowledge Representation